-The good: It comes with a decent price tag, it’s lightweight, flexible, easy to coil and to uncoil, easy to store and it lays flat.
+The good: It comes with a decent price tag, it’s lightweight, flexible, easy to coil and uncoil, easy to store and it lays flat.

 BUYING GUIDE: What to look for in an air hose

-There are so many options out there, different materials, brands, lengths, diameters – and if you’re new to air tools world, it can be difficult to know which option is the best for you.
+There are so many options out there, different materials, brands, lengths, and diameters – and if you’re new to the air tools world, it can be difficult to know which option is the best for you.

 Best Air Hose Materials